stolostron/rhacm-docs/security/create_scc_policy.md

 Learn to update SCC policies by viewing the following sections.

+### Disabling SCC policies

+Complete the following steps to disable your SCC policy:

+1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.

+2. From the navigation menu, click **Govern risk** to view a table list of your policies.

+3. Disable your policy by clicking the **Options** icon > **Disable**.
+The _Disable Policy_ dialog box appears.

+4. Click **Disable policy**.

+Your policy is disabled.

 ### Deleting an SCC policy

 Delete the SCC policy from the CLI or the console.